bharabhi01/personal-finance/README.md

 - **Expense Tracking**: Add, categorize, and analyze your expenses
 - **Income Management**: Track income from various sources
 - **Investment Tracking**: Monitor your investments
+- **Budget Management**: Set monthly spending limits with alerts and tracking
 - **Data Visualization**: Visual charts for income, expenses, and savings
 - **Authentication**: Secure user authentication with Supabase
 - **Responsive Design**: Works on desktop, tablet, and mobile devices